delfick/photons/docs/start/products/available_caps.rst

     of zones (Tile and Candle)

 has_ir
-    Does this device output infrared light (the LIFX+ range)
+    Does this device output infrared light (the Night Vision range)

+has_hev
+    Does this device output High Energy Visible light (the Clean range)

+has_chain
+    Does this device have child devices.
+At this time that is only the LIFX Tile

 has_color
     Does this device support different colours?
 If this is ``False``, then the device only supports shades of white.

-has_chain
+has_relays
+    Does this device have physical relays (The Switch range)

+has_buttons
-    Does this device have child devices.
-At this time that is only the LIFX Tile
+    Does this device have physical buttons (The Switch range)

 has_variable_color_temp
     Does this device have a range of Kelvin values.
 Some LIFX products can